 Before writing one's resume every job seeker should realize that this document is one's only and the most powerful marketing tool.
 The reason is that HR Manager when reviewing your resume will have only this document to judge what kind of candidate are you.
 It will eventually result in whether you will be invited for a job interview or you will be left to wonder why you are not being contacted by the employer.
 That means that before you ever receive an interview invitation, your resume is the only opportunity to show your credibility and professionalism to potential employers.
 To make matters even worse for job seekers, they have about 10 seconds to make that first impression.
 Depending on how well they pass through this stage, they will either be selected for an interview or their resume will be thrown to the discard pile.
 So 10 seconds is about all you have to prove you are a good match for the opening and that you should be considered for the position.

-They can't if you really have nothing to offer to potential employers (in other words, you don't have relevant qualifications, skills and experience to fill in the position and successfully perform in the role).
+How Can These Tips Help Make a Strong First Impression in 10 Seconds?They can't if you really have nothing to offer to potential employers (in other words, you don't have relevant qualifications, skills and experience to fill in the position and successfully perform in the role).
 However, if you are a good match, the aforementioned recommendations will ensure a hiring managers will be able to spot your key strengths on a resume quickly enough.
 The main task of these tips is to help job seekers organize information on a resume in a way that will help them make a strong first impression in 5-10 seconds.
 But again, without any substantial experience and relevant skills, it will unlikely do any good at all.